 The short answer to the question, “Can I use a credit card in another country?” is yes, you can.
 The longer answer?
-Responsibly using your credit card abroad may require a little bit of forethought and planning.
-It’s important, for instance, to take precautions to ensure you don’t get hit with high foreign transaction fees.
+Take precautions to ensure you don’t get hit with high foreign transaction fees.
 You also want to avoid having your card declined because the issuer didn’t know you were traveling and thinks it’s a fraudulent charge.

 We’ll review those scenarios and more as we share smart strategies to use your credit card internationally without any hitches or way high fees.
 Let’s look into: